 Palacio da Pena

-Known as the Pena Palace in English, and often referred to as the jewel of Sintra, this Romanticist castle is a UNESCO World Heritage Site and generally considered to be the best attraction in Sintra.
+Known as the Pena Palace in English, and often referred to as the jewel of Sintra, this Romanticist castle is a UNESCO World Heritage Site and is generally considered to be the best attraction in Sintra.

 The history of the Pena Palace dates back to the Middle Ages.
 Once there was only a chapel on this site – and it was dedicated to Our Lady of Pena.
-Then, the a Portuguese king decided to build a monastery on hill and for centuries it was a sanctuary for local monks.
+Then, the Portuguese king decided to build a monastery on the hill and for centuries it was a sanctuary for local monks.
 Unfortunately, natural events destroyed the monastery, although the chapel mostly remained intact.